tsiukaris/website-project/README.md

 * Navigation bar on the top of all pages
 ![navbar](screenshots/navbar.png)
-* Visual presentation of products on responsible store page
+* Visual presentation of dynamically loaded products on responsible store page
 ![Products](screenshots/store-page.png)
 * Product page where you can add this item to your cart
 ![Product Page](screenshots/product-page.png)